eira-fransham/normalizer/README.md

 never be a replacement for manually remastering a track and certainly it's no replacement for just getting a better master of the track to begin with, but it should be good enough and do a better job than LANDR (since LANDR isn't built to handle already-mastered tracks).

-_This tool is not intended to be used to automatically master unmastered tracks_, however,